lllllllucyyyyyyy/picow-tcode/log.md

 # 4/9/25
 I decided to try and separate the commands used by the input in order to make maintaining forking a bit more simple.
 Using the void pointer was giving me too many issues, so I just decided to (ab)use the way that compilers reference commands to call my processing command.
+Reorganizing the files went well, and helps this whole mess to be a tad bit cleaner.